NOW UPDATED! This post has been refreshed for 2019. Enjoy!

 While plenty of webmasters think of SEO as a “step-by-step” process in which specific actions are undertaken in order to guarantee good results in the SERPs, good SEO is much more nuanced.

 In fact, good SEO begins with a solid understanding of who your target audience is and what they’re looking for online.
 Getting to know your ideal customers on an intimate and personal basis is key to selecting the appropriate keywords to target and the right SEO techniques to bring about the results you desire.
 Merely gleaning a few data points from your favorite SEO tool simply won’t give you the complete picture needed to ensure campaign success.

-Really, it’s 2012.
-If you aren’t using social media as part of your SEO campaigns, you’re being willfully ignorant.
+Really, it’s 2019.
+So if you aren’t using social media as part of your SEO campaigns, you’re being willfully ignorant.
 The relative weight given to social shares and relative user authority in the Google ranking algorithms is increasing every day, which means that you’re missing out if you’ve decided not to invest in these powerful sites.

 Unfortunately, SEO results don’t happen overnight.
 You can plug away for weeks or months at a time without seeing improvements, only to have your rankings jump a few places just before you were about to give up all hope of ever experiencing SEO success.

-There’s no way to predict when your SEO activities will pay off, which means that patience is a virtue that all SEOs and webmasters must practice.
-Even if you don’t see results in the timeframe you expect, keep plugging away at the best practices described above.
-Sooner or later, your results will likely be rewarded.
+There’s no way to predict when your SEO activities will pay off, which means that patience is a virtue that all SEOers and webmasters must practice.
+Even if you don’t see results in the timeframe that you expect, keep plugging away at the best practices described above.
+Sooner or later, your results are bouond to be rewarded.

 We help great companies grow their revenuesGet Your Free Marketing Consultation

 Type your domain below and see a report about your website.